viamrobotics/docs/docs/services/data-management/configure-data-capture.md

 To capture data from one or more robots, you must add the [Data Management Service](../):

-1. On the your robots configuration page, navigate to the Services tab.
+1. On your robot's CONFIG page, navigate to the Services tab.
 2. At the bottom of the page you can create a service.
 Choose `Data Management` as the type and specify a name for your Data Management Service, for example `data_manager`.
 3. Then click `Create Service`.
 4. On the panel that appears, you can manage the capturing and syncing functions individually.